-Cats are usually most active at night and early morning due to their nocturnal nature and as evidenced by what sounds like a wild party outside the bedroom door after midnight.
-When my three cats aren’t napping in my favorite spot on the couch they play with their favorite cat toys.
-Some of these are things around the house they have claimed for their own and others are toys we purchased or created for our CLC Signature Brand based on their preferences.
-Of course the cats give us our best product ideas!
+When my three cats aren’t napping in my favorite spot on the couch they love playing with their favorite interactive cat toys!
+Some of those are things around the house they have claimed for their own.
+While others are toys we purchased or created for our CLC Interactive Cat Toys Set!

-Veterinarians note some signs cats often show when bored are excessive attention seeking, vocalisations, chasing inappropriate moving objects like your feet, and excessive clawing or scratching up of the carpet, walls, and sofa.
-If your kitty is biting your ankles and clawing everything up, it might be time to engage her with some healthy play instead.
-It’s also a great idea to have a scratching post or two around for maintaining claws safely apart from your new sofa.
+According to veterinarians, cats may display excessive attention-seeking, vocalizations, chasing inappropriate moving objects like your feet when bored.
+Even excessive clawing or scratching up of the carpet, walls, and sofa.
+If your kitty is biting your ankles and clawing everything up, it’s time to engage her with healthy play instead.
+It’s also a great idea to have a scratching post or two around for maintaining claws…without using your new sofa.

-Mice – Of course toy mice had to be included cats love to bat at them and carry them around.
-There’s a large variety of mice on the market with different textures such as fur, burlap, sisal, wool, rope, feathered tails and more.
+Of course, toy mice had to be included!
+Cats love to bat at them and carry them around.
+There’s a large variety of mice on the market with different textures: fur, burlap, sisal, wool, rope, feathered tails and more.
 For this reason we’ve included a large variety of mice in our cat toy variety pack.
-Variety is a cat at home alone’s best friend when it comes to not getting bored with toys available for playing by him or herself.

-Wands and Strings – The bouncy wand teaser with a feathered toy on the end drives my kitties mad!
+A wand with a feathered toy on the end drives my kitties mad!
 They jump in the air, grab and bite and try to run away with it.
-I love these wands for bonding with my kitties but when they play alone they love pipe cleaners and hair ties.
-Guard your craft storage and bathroom drawers!
-Just kidding, let kitty play with it, it’s fun.
-My daughter loves to use dental floss tied to take Minxy for a “walk”.
-She chases it and bites it, I’m sure she loves the minty dental floss between her teeth.
+I love these wands for bonding with my kitties.
+Guard your craft storage and bathroom drawers, because sometimes kitties like to play with pipe cleaners and hair ties.

-Small stuffed animals – My kids have a toy farm set with all of these little stuffed farm animals.
+My kids have a toy farm set with all of these little stuffed farm animals.
 These animals range from 2-3 inches and are soft and stuffed.
-Our cats have taken all of them from the farm and they are scattered around the house.
+Our cats have taken all the animals hostage, and they are now scattered around the house.
 They love to carry them around in their mouths.
-I remember when I had outdoor cats they would always bring me gifts from outside such as live mice.
-This must be satisfying this need for my kitties.
-Right now we are developing some cool cat toys to satisfy this need.
-Subscribe to our mailing list for a launch notification.
+Better a stuffed rat, than a dead rotting one!

-Thanks for reading about our favorite cat toys!
-Since you made it this far we’d love to give you our favorite 20 piece cat toy set free , just pay shipping!
-Just click this link and the coupon code will be added to your cart automatically at checkout!
+Thanks for reading about our favorite interactive cat toys!
+Since you made it this far we’d love to give you our favorite interactive cat toys set for free!
+Just pay shipping!
+Click this link to enjoy your new toys!
 Enjoy!